Home Vancouver Events Calendar Metro Vancouver Cycling Races Vancouver’s Rotary Ride for Hearing Bike Ride Fundraising Event

 The Rotary Ride for Hearing is a cycling event in British Columbia in support of Deaf and Hard of Hearing.
 The bike ride happens in Vancouver and Richmond.

-In 2023 the event took place on July 9th.
-The event’s date for 2024 is to be confirmed.
+The event happened on June 29th in 2025.
+The year before it happened in mid-July.
 The Rotary Ride for Hearing is a long ride, but not a race.
-The only competition is who can raise the most money!
+The only competitive part is who can raise the most money.
 It’s a fun bike-a-thon-style event and for a great cause.

 The Rotary Ride for Hearing is an annual fundraising event.
 Participants collect pledges before cycling around one of two set routes in the Lower Mainland.

-All donations support Deaf and Hard of Hearing Services in British Columbia.
+Donations support Deaf and Hard of Hearing Services in British Columbia.
 The funds help affected families in the province in several ways.
-Connections to community services are built and young adults receive help in planning for the future.
+Connections to community services are built, and young adults receive help in planning for the future.
 The money also provides dorms for students of the BC School for the Deaf.

 Not only does the event benefit very worthwhile causes, but riders also have the chance to win prizes to take home.
-The more money raised, the bigger the prizes become!
+The more money raised, the bigger the prizes!

-There were two different routes to choose from in 2023.
+In 2024 there were two different routes to choose from.
 One was a long distance for more experienced cyclists while the other was a shorter option for families.
+New for 2025, there was a third option where people could choose to ride a distance that was halfway between.

 The Main Ride

-The main ride began at Spanish Banks Beach (at the west end of the park).
-The route headed west along the water to UBC and continued all the way across the Canada Line Bikeway.
-From there, the ride headed south until the southern edge of Richmond before looping back to the bridge.
-Riders made their way through the middle of Vancouver along Granville Street, looped around Stanley Park and then returned back to the starting point at Spanish Banks.
+In past years the route headed west along the water to UBC and continued all the way across the Canada Line Bikeway.
+From there, the ride headed south to Richmond before looping back to Vancouver.
+Riders then made their way through the middle of Vancouver along Granville Street, looped once around Stanley Park and then returned to the starting point at Spanish Banks.

-For families and folks who didn’t think they could finish the full main route, the Rotary Ride for Hearing offered a shorter route as well.
-It was an easy 7.5-kilometre loop in the Spanish Banks area.
+For families and people who don’t think they can finish the full main route, the Rotary Ride for Hearing offers a shorter route as well.
+It’s an easy 7.5 km loop in the Spanish Banks area.

-The route started around the Spanish Banks West Concession and progressed east along the water to Jericho Beach Park.
-Cyclists passed the park’s pond and then turned back and returned to the starting location along the same route.
+The route starts around the Spanish Banks West Concession and progresses east along the water to Jericho Beach Park.
+Cyclists pass the park’s pond and then turn back and return to the starting location along the same route.

 Ride for Hearing Registration Details

-Folks interested in participating in the event can register online as an individual or as a team.
-In both cases, registration costs $50 for teenagers and adults.
+People interested in participating in the event can register online as an individual or as a team.
+In both cases, full-price registration for the main ride in 2025 was $100 for teenagers and adults.
+Early bird registration cost $50 or $60 depending on when you signed up.
 Kids ages 12 and under cost $10.
 Riders are also expected to raise at least $300 in donations through pledges from friends and family.
+The family ride this past year cost just $25 for adults and $10 for children.

 About the Rotary Ride for Hearing